ONLYOFFICE/moodle-assignsubmission_onlyoffice/README.md

-﻿# Moodle AssignSubmission ONLYOFFICE Integration plugin
+﻿# ONLYOFFICE Assign Submission plugin for Moodle

 This plugin is an extension of the [mod_assign](https://github.com/moodle/moodle/tree/master/mod/assign) Moodle plugin and allows users to add a custom submission of the "ONLYOFFICE document" type in various formats.

 ## Features

-The app allows to:
+The plugin allows to:

 * Create, edit, and fill out templates for Moodle assignments.